cheetahpay/Cheetapay/README.md

 ## Getting Started

-This script helps you to easily make curl requests to cheetpay API endpoints and return responses as an array
+This script helps you to easily make curl requests to cheetahpay API endpoints and return responses as an array

+## Important Notice

+**Test Mode Valid Pin** = 1111222233334444

+Logon to your Cheetahpay account and set the developer mode to Test Mode, Do not forget to reset it back to Live Mode when you move to production mode.

+On test mode, any pin aside the above stated valid pin (1111222233334444) is deemed invalid.

 ### Prerequisites